geshan/geshan.github.com/posts/2020-08-24-things-tech-recruiters-look-for-in-your-resume-first-interview-part-02.md

 ---
 layout: post
-title: "Things tech recruiters look for in your resume and the first interview part 2"
+title: Things tech recruiters look for in your resume and the first interview part 2
-date: 2020-08-24 13:20:29 +11:00
+date: 2020-08-24T13:20:29.000+11:00
 comments: true
 tags:
 - Technology
 - Misc
 - Jobs
 pagetitle: How to make that first impression with your CV and initial interview, tech recruiters' view
-cover: /images/tech-recruitment-aus-part02/for-hire.jpg
+cover: "/images/tech-recruitment-aus-part02/for-hire.jpg"
 description: In this 1975+ words blog post, read the views of these 3 in-house tech recruiters, save your resume from being ignored by internal tech recruiters in Australia.
   Get your CV and first impression sorted to land that tech role.
 keywords: what recruiters look for, tech recruiters, tech recruitment, tech jobs

 ---
 Applied to many jobs and haven't heard back?
 Not sure what is missing in your resume.
 Could not make that first impression in the initial interview?
 Then you must read forward. **In this post, three tech recruiters from Sydney's well-known companies unveil things they look for in a CV and points they evaluate in the initial interview**.
 You will know how to make that first impression with your CV and initial interview from a tech recruiter's view.
 As a bonus, there are tips for finding jobs in a pandemic, carry on reading.